Common Experiments

 P2P Client with Metrics Collection

-The client automatically captures and displays:
+The client automatically captures and displays trace events when you subscribe:

 - GossipSub traces: Peer routing, message delivery status, hop counts, latency